 Honoring the 2021 Michelson Open Education Scholarship Recipients

-Cailyn Nagle is the 20MM OER Program Manager and ran the 2021 Michelson Attendance Scholarship Program.
-Here they provide closing remarks on the blog series.
+Cailyn Nagle is the Michelson 20MM OER Program Manager and ran the 2021 Michelson Attendance Scholarship Program.
+Here are their closing remarks on the blog series:

 The Open Education Conference has a long history of being a learning and creative space where a mix of educators, writers, students, advocates, and others can share what works and plan for what might work.
 Over more than ten years, the conference has grown from the small community that started it all to include members of the open education community from across the globe.